This Man Is Suing His Date For Texting During

 “I had my phone low and I wasn’t bothering anybody,” she said.
 "It wasn’t like constant texting.”

 She argued that she shouldn't pay Vezmar back because he was the one to suggest the date.
-His petition argued her "behavior is a threat to civilized society."
+His petition argued her "behaviour is a threat to civilised society."
 And now James Gunn, director of Guardians of the Galaxy Vol. 2, has taken to Twitter to suggest a harsher sentence.

 "Why stop at suing?" he tweeted.
 "She deserves jail time!"